codeccoop/forms-bridge/README.md

 By default, Forms Bridge will send this files as binary data using the `multipart/form-data` encoding schema unless your backend connexions has a different `Content-Type` HTTP header.
-Forms Bridge will check to the form hook's backend for this header.
+Forms Bridge will check to the form bridge's backend for this header.
 If it exists and is not `multipart/form-data`, Forms Bridge will include this files as base64 encoded strings to your payload.

 ## Form Pipes

-Each hooked form can be configured with transform pipes.
+Each bridged form can be configured with transform pipes.
 With this pipes, you can transform your form submissions into your backend API schemas.
 Form pipes allows you to rename variables, force primitive types casting and mutate data structures.
 If your form submission model does not fit your backend API schema, mutate it with pipes before its sendend over